 When will a family find out if a student is accepted?

-Accepted Early Childhood students will be sent contracts by March 1, if the application is received by February 1.
+Accepted Early Childhood students will be sent contracts by March 1 if the application was received by February 1.

-How do students from non-Waldorf schools transition into the school?
+How do students from non-Waldorf schools transition into your school?